 What is the Main Purpose of a Dieline?

-The primary purpose of a dieline is to ensure packaging is functional, visually appealing, and meets production specifications.
+The primary purpose of a dieline is to ensure that packaging is functional, visually appealing, and meets production specifications.
 It acts as a guide for designers, printers, and manufacturers, reducing errors, optimizing material usage, and enhancing branding consistency.

 What is the Role of Dielines in Packaging Design?